Sinn Fein remains on course to be largest party in Northern Ireland councils

 Sinn Fein remains on course to become the largest party in councils in Northern Ireland as counting continues in the local government elections.

-As the count stretched into a second day, the republican party had 122 elected councillors at lunchtime, with gains achieved across the region.
+As the count stretched into a second day, the republican party had 128 elected councillors by 3pm, with gains achieved across the region.

 Three of the 11 council areas have completed their count, Lisburn and Castlereagh, Mid Ulster and Armagh, Banbridge and Craigavon, where Sinn Fein has emerged as the largest party for the first time.